-Louisiana's Initial Proposal Volume 2 was published on our website with a clear and easy-to-access portal for submission of public comment.
-Upon publication, our office sent a newsletter to all stakeholders notifying them of the publication and request for public comment.
+The Initial Proposal Volume II document will be published on ConnectLA's website with a clear and easyto-access portal.
+Upon publication, our office will send a newsletter to all our stakeholders notifying them of the publication and a request for public comment.